jmd-dk/concept/doc/tutorial/gravity.rst

 the short-range part.

 Updating the comparison plot with the latest result, we see some long-awaited
-stability: The two P³M simulations give very similar results, and as such these are the ones in which we should put our trust.
+stability: The two P³M simulations give very nearly identical results, and as such these are the ones we should put our trust in.

-As changing the size of the potential grid under P³M doesn't much affect the output, we are free to optimize it for performance.
+As changing the size of the potential grid under P³M doesn't really affect the output, we are free to optimize it for performance.
 Generally, using a P³M grid twice that of the "particle grid" (``potential_options``\ :math:`= 2 \sqrt[3]{N}`) is recommended;